open-telemetry/oteps/text/0156-columnar-encoding.md

 combining automatically column-oriented and row-oriented batches would allow to cover all scenarios.
 The development of a strategy to automatically select the best data representation mode is an open question.

-### Unary gRPC OTLP-Arrow and HTTP OTLP-Arrow
+### Unary gRPC OTel Arrow and HTTP OTel Arrow

-The design currently calls for the use of gRPC streams to benefit from OTLP-Arrow transport.
+The design currently calls for the use of gRPC streams to benefit from OTel Arrow transport.
 We believe that some of this benefit can be had even for unary gRPC and HTTP requests with large request batches to amortize sending of dictionary and schema information.
 This remains an area for study.